 Milwaukee Regional Medical Center (MRMC) organizations are committed to providing services and ensuring the safety of patients, visitors and employees during a disaster or other emergency situation.

-On-campus organizations of MRMC include Froedtert Hospital, Children’s Wisconsin, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, Curative Care Network, and the Milwaukee County DHHS Behavioral Health Division.
+On-campus organizations of MRMC include Froedtert Hospital, Children’s Wisconsin, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, Curative Care Network, and the Milwaukee County DHHS Behavioral Health Services.

 MRMC’s organizations collaborate on emergency preparedness with local police and fire departments and the community.
 Their preparedness includes planning of and participation in annual campus-wide disaster exercises, development of campus emergency coordination and emergency communication plans and staffing of 24/7 on-call disaster response positions to ensure an integrated response.